crcn/tandem-old/docs/integrating-with-existing-project.md

 TODO:

+- [ ] Use Tandem CLI tools instead
+- [ ] use `tandem init` to setup new project

 ## 1. Setting up a Tandem project

-First up you'll probably want to setup a Tandem project.
+First you'll need to setup a Tandem project.
 To do that, create a `app.tdproject` file in your app's root directory, then paste the following contents into it:

 ```javascript
 {